sourav15102/MyLearning/Dev/Backend/Java/Queue.md

 - it can used as both stack and queue.
 Functions:
 For queue:
+- addLast
+- peekFirst
+- removeFirst
+For stack:
-- add
+- addLast
-- peek
+- peekLast
-- poll
+- removeLast

 - add: by default add at tail
 - addLast: add at tail